As told to Gemma Calvert, Simon Hemelryk, Caroline Hutton and Joy Persaud.

 ‘I like to go to pubs where they have steak and kidney pie, and she sort of reluctantly comes along to that, too.
 The great word is compromise.’
 SH

-War Stories: Gripping Tales of Courage, Cunning and Compassion by Peter Snow and Ann MacMillan is out now
+War Stories: Gripping Tales of Courage, Cunning and Compassion by Peter Snow and Ann MacMillan is available for £10.40 on Amazon

 Tim and Judy Bentinck

-Better known to millions as David Archer from Radio 4’s The Archers, the 64-year-old married Judy, also 64, in 1979.
+Better known to millions as David Archer from Radio 4’s The Archers, the actor married hat-maker Judy in 1979.

 Tim ‘Judy is one of the top hat-makers in the country and has even written a book about her techniques.
 So I admire and respect her as a professional and as an equal.
 It’s similar with David and Ruth Archer [who have been married for almost 30 years].